sicaboy/laravel-security/README.md

 #### Available policies

 - Delete accounts with days of no activity
-- Lock out accounts with days of no activity
+- Lockout accounts with days of no activity
 - Force change password every x days

 1. To enable the first two policies, you need to set `enabled` to `true` in `config/laravel-security.php` as below: